Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 24 Maret 2025 09.01.23 UTC
+- WIB: Senin, 24 Maret 2025 10.07.36 UTC
-- WITA: Senin, 24 Maret 2025 10.01.23 UTC
+- WITA: Senin, 24 Maret 2025 11.07.36 UTC
-- WIT: Senin, 24 Maret 2025 11.01.23 UTC
+- WIT: Senin, 24 Maret 2025 12.07.36 UTC

 Kutipan Inspiratif:
-"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: friendship
+Kategori: nature